xrdocs/design/_blogs/2022-1001-ron-openconfig.md

 # OpenConfig Monitoring Examples
-The optics may also be monitored using the same OpenConfig models as used for provisioning, as in OpenConfig models both config and state are have leafs in the same model.
+The optics may also be monitored using the same OpenConfig models used for provisioning, as in OpenConfig models both config and state have leafs in the same model.
 We will look at two methods for retrieving operational state data, using a NETCONF GET and using GNMi which can be used in different ways to retrieve operational state data.